Antigua Island: Things to Do — Circumnavigate the Island

 Wildlife experts warn that regular feeding and close interactions in tourist spots can change the rays’ natural behavior, making them reliant on handouts and disrupting their instincts to forage.
 That dependence can leave them more exposed to predators and boat strikes, and concentrated contact with humans increases the risk of disease.
 Although stingrays are usually calm and sting only in self-defense, repeated artificial encounters can nevertheless harm their long-term health.

-And yet, the experience itself is quietly mesmerizing: broad, smooth bodies gliding like living umbrellas beneath the surface, curious eyes peeking up as you hovered above.
+And yet, the experience itself is quietly mesmerizing: broad, smooth bodies gliding like living umbrellas beneath the surface, curious eyes peeking up as you hover above.
 There’s a reason people flock to these encounters — the sense of closeness to another species is powerful.
 But knowing what I know now, that wonder is tempered by worry.
 If you’re tempted to join one of these tours, consider seeking out responsible operators who prioritize the rays’ welfare, or better yet, choose encounters that let wildlife be wild.
 The memory of those graceful creatures stays with me — beautiful, peaceful and a reminder to tread lightly when travel brings us face-to-fin with nature.

 There’s a quiet grace to stingrays that makes encountering them feel like a small, unexpected miracle.
 Their calm, unassuming presence — more likely to glide away than to confront — reminds you that their barbed tail is a tool of defense, not a weapon of malice.
 Swimming or wading with them nearby becomes an intimate, almost magical moment: broad, winglike bodies undulating beneath the surface, close enough to marvel at their smooth motion.